mcellteam/mcell/libmcell/documentation/generated/observables.rst

 Count
 =====

 Represents a molecule or reaction count observable.
-Inherits all members from class CountTerm.
+What is counted is defined through a CounTerm tree and a reference to the root of this tree is stored into attribute expression.
-Usually just one observable is counted and a member of this class count_expression is not set.
-If an expression is needed, it is stored in the count_expression attribute.
+This tree usually contains just one node.

 Example: `1500_region_release_must_set_compartment/model.py <https://github.com/mcellteam/mcell_tests/blob/mcell4_dev/tests/pymcell4/1500_region_release_must_set_compartment/model.py>`_